Christian Yelich Player Props: Brewers vs. Athletics

-The Milwaukee Brewers, including Christian Yelich (.422 on-base percentage in past 10 games, 68 points above season-long percentage), take on starter Sam Moll and the Oakland Athletics at American Family Field, Friday at 8:10 PM ET.
+After going 0-for-3 in his most recent game, Christian Yelich and the Milwaukee Brewers face the Oakland Athletics (who will start Paul Blackburn) at 4:10 PM ET on Saturday.

-In his most recent appearance, he went 1-for-3 with a double against the Orioles.
+In his most recent game he had a hitless performance (0-for-3) against the Athletics.

 Christian Yelich Game Info & Props vs. the Athletics